With the high cost of living in the metropolitan area, how can we afford the cost of a Catholic school education?

 Do you have any openings for the current school year?

 Now is the ideal time to make the choice of a Catholic education for your son or daughter.
-All Saints is not currently accepting applications for the 2013-14 school year.
-However, once one child is accepted into All Saints, siblings receive priority for acceptance, nearly guaranteeing enrollment for the remaining children in the family as openings in their grade levels become available.
+All Saints is currently accepting applications for select grade levels for the 2015-16 school year.
+Once one child is accepted into All Saints, siblings receive priority for acceptance, nearly guaranteeing enrollment for the remaining children in the family as openings in their grade levels become available.

 To find out more about enrollment, please see Open House/Tours.